GerHobbelt/owemdjee/README.md

 - **fastBPE** [📁](./fastBPE) [🌐](https://github.com/GerHobbelt/fastBPE) -- text tokenization / ngrams
 - **fastfilter_cpp** [📁](./fastfilter_cpp) [🌐](https://github.com/GerHobbelt/fastfilter_cpp) -- Fast Filter: Fast approximate membership filter implementations (C++, research library)
 - **fast_float** [📁](./fast_float) [🌐](https://github.com/GerHobbelt/fast_float) -- fast and exact implementation of the C++ `from_chars` functions for float and double types: 4x faster than `strtod`
+- **fast-lzma2** [📁](./fast-lzma2) [🌐](https://github.com/GerHobbelt/fast-lzma2) -- the __Fast LZMA2 Library__ is a lossless high-ratio data compression library based on Igor Pavlov's LZMA2 codec from 7-zip.
+Binaries of 7-Zip forks which use the algorithm are available in the [7-Zip-FL2 project](https://github.com/conor42/7-Zip-FL2/releases/), the [7-Zip-zstd project](https://github.com/mcmilk/7-Zip-zstd/releases/), and the active fork of [p7zip](https://github.com/szcnick/p7zip/releases/).
+The library is also embedded in a fork of XZ Utils, named [FXZ Utils](https://github.com/conor42/fxz).
 - **fast_pfor** [📁](./fast_pfor) [🌐](https://github.com/GerHobbelt/FastPFor) -- a research library with integer compression schemes.
 It is broadly applicable to the compression of arrays of 32-bit integers where most integers are small.
 The library seeks to exploit SIMD instructions (SSE) whenever possible.
 - **fastPRNG** [📁](./fastPRNG) [🌐](https://github.com/GerHobbelt/fastPRNG) -- a single header-only FAST 32/64 bit PRNG (pseudo-random generator), highly optimized to obtain faster code from compilers, it's based on **xoshiro** / **xoroshiro** ([**Blackman/Vigna**](http://prng.di.unimi.it/)), **xorshift** and other [**Marsaglia**](https://en.wikipedia.org/wiki/George_Marsaglia) algorithms.
 - **fastText** [📁](./fastText) [🌐](https://github.com/GerHobbelt/fastText) -- [fastText](https://fasttext.cc/) is a library for efficient learning of word representations and sentence classification.
 - **fatal** [📁](./fatal) [🌐](https://github.com/GerHobbelt/fatal) -- Fatal (Facebook Template Library) is a library for fast prototyping software in modern C++.
 It provides facilities heavily based on template meta-programming, while keeping most of the complexity under-the-hood, to enhance the expressive power of C++.
 Fatal also provides lessons on how to write meta-programs, as well as on how to make the best use of the library, starting at beginner levels.
 - **fftw3** [📁](./fftw3) [🌐](https://github.com/GerHobbelt/fftw3) -- the FFTW library for computing Fourier transforms (version 3.x), maintained by the FFTW authors.
 - **file** [📁](./file) [🌐](https://github.com/GerHobbelt/file) -- `file` filetype recognizer tool & mimemagic
+- **filecopyex3** [📁](./filecopyex3) [🌐](https://github.com/GerHobbelt/filecopyex3) -- a FAR plugin designed to implement various perverted fantasies of copying, each of which will accelerate the process for 5% :wink:.
+At the moment, it implements the basic capabilities, which sometimes quite lacking in standard copyists.
+(C)
 - **filesystem** [📁](./filesystem) [🌐](https://github.com/GerHobbelt/filesystem) -- a header-only single-file `std::filesystem` compatible helper library, based on the C++17 and C++20 specs, but implemented for C++11, C++14, C++17 or C++20 (tightly following the C++17 standard with very few documented exceptions).
 It is of course in its own namespace `ghc::filesystem` to not interfere with a regular `std::filesystem` should you use it in a mixed C++17 environment (which is possible).
 - **flat_hash_map** [📁](./flat_hash_map) [🌐](https://github.com/GerHobbelt/flat_hash_map) -- a very fast hashtable.
 - **fluent-bit** [📁](./fluent-bit) [🌐](https://github.com/GerHobbelt/fluent-bit) -- [Fluent Bit](http://fluentbit.io) is a fast Log Processor and Forwarder for Linux, Windows, Embedded Linux, MacOS and BSD family operating systems.
 It's part of the Graduated [Fluentd](http://fluentd.org) Ecosystem and a [CNCF](https://cncf.io) sub-project.
 Fluent Bit allows to collect log events or metrics from different sources, process them and deliver them to different backends such as [Fluentd](http://fluentd.org), Elasticsearch, Splunk, DataDog, Kafka, New Relic, Azure services, AWS services, Google services, NATS, InfluxDB or any custom HTTP end-point.
 - **fmem** [📁](./fmem) [🌐](https://github.com/GerHobbelt/fmem) -- a cross-platform library for opening memory-backed libc streams (a la UNIX `fmemopen()`).
+- **fmemopen_windows** [📁](./fmemopen_windows) [🌐](https://github.com/GerHobbelt/fmemopen_windows) -- provides **FILE\*** handler based on memory backend for fread,fwrite etc. just like `fmemopen` on linux, but now on MS Windows.
 - **fmt** [📁](./fmt) [🌐](https://github.com/GerHobbelt/fmt) -- advanced C++ data-to-text formatter.
 The modern answer to classic `printf()`.
 - **fmtlog** [📁](./fmtlog) [🌐](https://github.com/GerHobbelt/fmtlog) -- a performant fmtlib-style logging library with latency in nanoseconds (i.e. using fmt library format).
 - **folly** [📁](./folly) [🌐](https://github.com/GerHobbelt/folly) -- Folly (acronymed loosely after Facebook Open Source Library) is a library of C++14 components designed with practicality and efficiency in mind. **Folly contains a variety of core library components used extensively at Facebook**.
 In particular, it's often a dependency of Facebook's other open source C++ efforts and place where those projects can share code.
+- **FreeFileSync** [📁](./FreeFileSync) [🌐](https://github.com/GerHobbelt/FreeFileSync) -- a folder comparison and synchronization application that creates and manages backup copies of all your important files.
+Instead of copying every file every time, FreeFileSync determines the differences between a source and a target folder and transfers only the minimum amount of data needed.
+FreeFileSync is available for Windows, macOS, and Linux.
 - **freeglut** [📁](../../thirdparty/freeglut) [🌐](https://github.com/GerHobbelt/thirdparty-freeglut) -- Freeglut, the Free OpenGL Utility Toolkit, is meant to be a free alternative to Mark Kilgard's GLUT library.
 In short, freeglut can be used by OpenGL programs to perform those tasks which would normally require platform-specific code.
 Tasks like creating a window, creating an OpenGL context and binding it to the window, and processing input events.
 Freeglut provides a concise and elegant API to handle those tasks, in a platform-independent manner, keeping the application simple and portable.
 - **freetype** [📁](../../thirdparty/freetype) [🌐](https://github.com/GerHobbelt/thirdparty-freetype2) -- FreeType is a freely available software library to render fonts.
 - **fribidi** [📁](./fribidi) [🌐](https://github.com/GerHobbelt/fribidi) -- GNU FriBidi: the Free Implementation of the [Unicode Bidirectional Algorithm].
 One of the missing links stopping the penetration of free software in Middle East is the lack of support for the Arabic and Hebrew alphabets.
 In order to have proper Arabic and Hebrew support, the bidi algorithm needs to be implemented.
 It is our hope that this library will stimulate more free software in the Middle Eastern countries.
 - **friso** [📁](./friso) [🌐](https://github.com/GerHobbelt/friso) -- high performance Chinese tokenizer with both GBK and UTF-8 charset support based on MMSEG algorithm.
 - **frozen** [📁](./frozen) [🌐](https://github.com/GerHobbelt/frozen) -- provides 0 cost initialization for immutable containers, fixed-size containers, and various algorithms.
+- **fswatch** [📁](./fswatch) [🌐](https://github.com/GerHobbelt/fswatch) -- a cross-platform file change monitor that receives notifications when the contents of the specified files or directories are modified.
 - **gbenchmark** [📁](./gbenchmark) [🌐](https://github.com/GerHobbelt/benchmark) -- a library to benchmark code snippets, similar to unit tests.
 - **gdbm** [📁](./gdbm) [🌐](https://github.com/GerHobbelt/gdbm) -- GNU dbm is a set of NoSQL database routines that use extendable hashing and works similar to the standard UNIX `dbm` routines.
 - **gettext** [📁](./gettext) [🌐](https://github.com/GerHobbelt/gettext) -- the GNU gettext package.
 It is interesting for authors or maintainers of other packages or programs which they want to see internationalized.
 As one step the handling of messages in different languages should be implemented.
 For this task GNU gettext provides the needed tools and library functions.
 It is also interesting for translators, because GNU gettext provides the 'msgmerge' program, which prepares a message catalog before a translation update.